openmethane/openmethane-prior/README.md

 # OpenMethane prior emissions estimate

-Method to calculate a gridded, prior emissions estimate for methane across Australia.
+Method to calculate a gridded, prior emissions estimate for methane.

 This repository is matched with downloadable input data so that it will run out of the box.